 - 35-45L backpack

-- 4-season tent (let me know if you need to rent one)
+- 4-season tent (let us know if you want to rent one well in advance)

 - Stuff sacks (or alternative) to anchor tent in snow